|To the left, the Tribes of the Moon; on the right,|

 *That name sure sounds familiar.
 Hmm.

 The truth is Decker has developed a rather objectionable habit.
-With unpleasant circumstances for a number of families.
+With unpleasant consequences for a number of families.
 Worst of all, he would like Boone to take the blame for his actions.
 Then Boone's spiraling fall to redemption begins.
 We get to meet weird, unstable folk.
 We get to hide in dark corners and pounce on the 'naturals.'

 What can Nightbreed teach you about writing a Pilgrim's Progress for the things that go bump in the night?